Nanobiotix to Postpone Full Year 2022 Financial Results and Conference Call

-/EIN News/ -- PARIS and CAMBRIDGE, Mass., March 27, 2023 (GLOBE NEWSWIRE) -- NANOBIOTIX (Euronext: NANO –– NASDAQ: NBTX – the ‘‘Company’’), a late-stage clinical biotechnology company pioneering physics-based approaches to expand treatment possibilities for patients with cancer, today announced that the company will postpone the release of its full year financial results initially scheduled for Tuesday, March 28, 2023 at 4:15 p.m.
+PARIS and CAMBRIDGE, Mass., March 27, 2023 (GLOBE NEWSWIRE) -- NANOBIOTIX NBTX, a late-stage clinical biotechnology company pioneering physics-based approaches to expand treatment possibilities for patients with cancer, today announced that the company will postpone the release of its full year financial results initially scheduled for Tuesday, March 28, 2023 at 4:15 p.m.
 EDT and conference call initially scheduled for Wednesday, March 29, 2023.

 The company will announce its full year 2022 financial results and conference call schedule in a future press release to allow additional time to complete its year-end closing procedures.